cortexproject/cortex/docs/proposals/downsampling.md

 * MUST support tenant-level granularity (can opt-in on an per-tenant basis).
 * SHOULD not have a significant impact on the write path performance.

-Concerning the sampling tiers we want to support the following time periods:
+Concerning the sampling tiers we want to support the following time periods (note that the resolutions below are aligned with what Thanos [uses][thanos-ds-res] whereas the default for the time periods are, on a per-tenant basis, proposed as is):

 1. Data up to one week raw (not downsampled).
-1. Data older than one week up to six months downsampled to 1h intervals.
+1. Data older than one week up to a month downsampled to 5m resolution.
-1. Data older than six months downsampled to 24h intervals.
+1. Data older than a month downsampled to 1h resolution.

 ### Concept